Fast Variational Inference for Bayesian Factor Analysis in Single and Multi-Study Settings: Multi-Study Factor Analysis

 \subsection{Variational Inference for Multi-Study Factor Analysis}

-The computational cost of \model~\eqref{multistudy} is larger than $S$ times the computational cost of \model~\eqref{fa_single_study} because we need to estimate both shared and study-specific parameters.
-Therefore, the benefit of fast VB approximation of the posterior is even higher than in the single study setting, especially if several high-dimensional studies are available for analysis.
+The computational cost of \model~\eqref{multistudy} is larger than $S$ times the computational cost of \model~\eqref{fa_single_study} because we need to estimate both the shared and study-specific parameters.
+Therefore, the benefit of fast VB posterior approximation is even higher than in the single-study setting, especially if several high-dimensional studies are available for analysis.
 This is increasingly common in many applied settings, such as cancer genomics, where the expression levels of a large set of genes are measured across multiple cancer types.

 To extend CAVI in a multi-study setting, we use the following mean field factorization

 where $\boldsymbol{\Phi}_p$ is the $p^{th}$ row of $\boldsymbol{\Phi}$, $\boldsymbol{\Lambda}_{sp}$ is the $p^{th}$ row of $\boldsymbol{\Lambda}_s$, and